 For modular block wall systems, place the SGB material directly behind the Porous Backfill drainage material to the end of the soil reinforcement.
 Separate placement of SGB in the 3-foot area behind the modular blocks, as shown in the above Figures, is not required in Steps 2 through 5.
 Compact the material in this area in accordance with Step 3.

 Except as stated otherwise in the procedure above, place and compact the SGB as follows.
-Place the SGB in loose lifts no greater than 8 inches (200 mm) thick.
-Compact SGB using a vibratory roller with a static weight between 6 to 10 tons (7 and 11 metric tons).
-Operate compaction equipment in a direction parallel to the facing panels.
+Place the SGB in loose lifts no greater than 8 inches thick.
+Compact SGB using a vibratory roller with a static weight between 6 to 10 tons Operate compaction equipment in a direction parallel to the facing panels.
 Test the compaction according to Supplement 1015.
 Use either Test Section Method A or B according to Supplement 1015 and 203.07.
 Sample the SGB material and create a moisture density curve according to AASHTO T 99, Method C for each type and source of material.
 Compact the SGB to a minimum of 98 percent of the test section maximum dry density.

 Do not disturb, damage, or distort soil reinforcements, facing panels or joint coverings during compaction.